 You can join this project for 3 to 12 weeks and will be split into working groups to ensure variety and equal opportunity when carrying out tasks and joining activities.
 Please note that itineraries are subject to change and therefore this is only a rough guideline.
 This is an example of a three week duration at the project, which then repeats depending on the length of your stay.

-Please note that, while people of all ages are invited to take part in
+Please note that, while people who are aged 18 years or more are invited to take part in

 this conservation project (and indeed groups may consist of varying ages and